Correct chemical storage can avoid reactions between incompatible materials with the potential to cause harm, fire or even explosions.

 - Keep bottles in the upright position

-- All containers within the lab must be labelled
+- Label all containers in the lab

 - Make sure all labels are legible and in good condition